 Artist Statement + Art Education Pedagogy

 My Studio Practice is multimedia, inspired by nature and the inner workings of humans.
 The tactile quality of various materials- paper, wool, wood, and stone- inspire me.
 Nature is my biggest inspiration, as well as other artists, especially those focused on social justice and the human experience.

 As an Art Educator, I design projects for young artists that lead to engaged, hands-on, experiential, and collaborative art making.

 I practice Responsive Classroom and Interactive Modeling techniques in the classroom and strive to both model and engage students in a respectful and highly co-creative art making process.

 In addition to teaching in schools, I have also collaborated with Portland Ovations and the Portland Public Library to lead workshops that connect hands on art making with literacy and storytelling.

-I was most recently teaching art at an international bilingual IB candidate school in China, learning a lot from my students and from being in a different culture every day.
+Pre-pandemic, I was teaching art at an international bilingual IB candidate school in China, learning a lot from my students and from being in a different culture every day.

-This year, I've begun a new adventure of living and teaching k-12 Art on a small island off of the coast of Maine.
-The landscape is beautiful and inspiring, and I'm allowing this new experience living and working in a small community to unfold organically through the seasons.
+For two years at the start of the pandemic, I ventured to living and teaching k-12 Art on a small island off of the coast of Maine.
+The landscape was beautiful and inspiring, and I enjoyed the experience of living and working in a small community throughout the seasons.